APCO plans 'aggressive' expansion after capital injection and ownership changes

 Regarding the new investment, Kraus said: "I have never really had intentions to have a change of control and we value our independence.
 What we were looking to do was to find an ideal way to unite around that to take the company forward."

-Monroe Capital, based in Boston and operating globally, targets middle market and lower middle market investments.
+Monroe Capital, based in Chicago and operating globally, targets middle market and lower middle market investments.
 Kraus said: "They have provided us not only with the necessary capital to buy out minority investors, but also have made a significant commitment to APCO growing forward that will enable us to have access to capital for our growth, for our acquisitions, and to really be much more aggressive in the market place."

 Kraus declined to reveal the sum available but said it is "very substantial".
 She said APCO has "never had that kind of access to capital" and the group has grown "pretty much organically" since it was founded in 1984.